-CJ Davis takes over as police chief at MPD
+CJ Davis takes over as Memphis police chief

 Davis becomes the first woman to ever lead MPD and the first outsider to lead the department since the 1970’s.
 She inherits a much bigger police department than the one she left in Durham, North Carolina.
 Memphis has nearly four times as many officers and there is much more violent crime.

+“You have to work with the community.
+The police department can’t do it by ourselves and we have to work with the community members in order to find ways to prevent crime too.
+Not just respond to crime,” Davis said.

+Davis went on to say, “Especially some of the activists, some of the activists that have raised concerns.
+We’ve had a tumultuous year not just here in Memphis but also all over the country.”

+Davis was previously chief in Durham, North Carolina.
 Last year Durham reported 37 homicides while Memphis had more than 330.

 Davis said tackling violent crime will be her top priority.